amigojapan/TextAdventureEngineForSolar2d/README.md

 # TextAdventureEngineForSolar2d
- this is an example of some code you can use to make your own text advanture game
+ this is an example of some code you can use to make your own text advanture game in Solar2d